 WILLIAM BROWN (Assistant Professor of Film, D.Phil.
 University of Oxford).
 William joined UBC from the University of Roehampton, London, in January 2022, having previously taught at the University of St Andrews, the University of Oxford and New York University Abu Dhabi.
 He is both a scholar and a maker of films, with work spanning fiction, documentary, the video-essay and hybrids of all three.

-William has been a keynote speaker at various conferences and symposia in Europe and the Americas, while also giving numerous talks about his filmmaking practice at festivals and universities across the world.
-He has also spoken many times at the British Film Institute, especially as part of their Philosophical Screens series.
-His teaching includes both film production and film history/theory, and before joining UBC he supervised to successful completion three PhD dissertations that likewise combine practice and theory.
+William has been a keynote speaker at various conferences and symposia in Europe, Asia and the Americas, while also giving numerous talks about his filmmaking practice at festivals and universities across the world.
+He has spoken several times at the Cinematheque and the Vancouver International Film Festival, having also been a regular speaker at the British Film Institute, especially as part of their Philosophical Screens series.
+His teaching includes both film production and film history/theory, and before joining UBC he supervised to successful completion five PhD dissertations, four of which combine practice and theory.